 The debtor's book has not improved the status of long standing debtors for the quarter.
-The municipality is presently resolving a dispute with one of it's major commercial customer.
-Credit control measures have already commenced.
+The municipality has issued a contract termination letter to one of the major debtor BP Garage.
+Credit control measures for other commercial debtors have already commenced.

 It remains a cash flow challenge whereby no cash has been realised to meet other short term obligations.
-Other debtors for study loans assistance for resigned and deceased employees has been written off and for fire debtors was recommended for written off.